The Way of Balance

 This harmonious unity of mind and body is intensely powerful.
 Even the greatest physical strength and skill are no match for the power of wholeness.

-This result of true karate is natural, effortless action, and the confidence, humility, openness and peace only possible through-through perfect unity of mind and body.
-This is the core of teaching of Zen , the basis of Bushido , and the of JKA’s Karate Philosophy.
+The result of true karate is natural, effortless action, and the confidence, humility, openness and peace only possible through perfect unity of mind and body.
+This is the core teaching of Zen, the basis of Bushido, and the of the JKA’s karate philosophy.

 Bushido: The Way of the Samurai